Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 ## Platform support

+#### Do you support Jetson platforms (AArch64)?
+Yes - beta support of the NVIDIA Container Runtime is now available on Jetson platforms (AGX, TX2 and Nano).
+[See this link for more information on getting started](https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson).

 #### Is macOS supported?
 No, we do not support macOS (regardless of the version), however you can use the native macOS Docker client to deploy your containers remotely (refer to the [dockerd documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#description)).